charlesweir/WordImagesAndTables/README.md

 ## Upgrading and Uninstalling.

 To upgrade, simply download the latest as above, and overwrite the previous version.
 To uninstall, delete the file ImageAndTableSupport.dotm in the directory given above.

+## Developer instructions

+The test suite is in WordSupportTest.docm.
+The introduction part of the document also contains basic instructions how to edit, test and and debug the package.
+